ta4j/ta4j-wiki/Forecast-Indicators.md

 ### Forecast Width Filter

 Use a price-quantile spread when you want to avoid forecasts that are too uncertain, or require enough spread for a volatility strategy.
+For one-off reporting, subtract the direct quantile values from `priceForecast.getValue(index)`; for indicators or rules, use the equivalent helper adapters.

 ```java
 import org.ta4j.core.indicators.numeric.BinaryOperationIndicator;